daangn/stackflow/packages/pathfinder/README.md

 # @karrotframe/pathfinder

-sdk generator tool for routes by schema
+code generator tool for routes by schema

 ## Table of Contents